 Classrooms and Teaching Considerations

-- To provide students with the rich learning environments, research opportunities, and sense of community and connection that are foundational to their academic success and well-being, we hold fast to our plans for a fully in-person fall semester.
-All changes to modality for any reason must be approved by your dean.
+To provide students with the rich learning environments, research opportunities, and sense of community and connection that are foundational to their academic success and well-being, we will continue fully in-person instruction for spring semester 2022.

 - All in-person classes will be delivered in full-capacity classrooms.

 - Instructors may choose to hold some office hours by Zoom, but they should seek to accommodate students who ask to meet in-person.

 Instructors are encouraged to record their class meetings so that in-class activity can be viewed later by students who need to be absent, but instructors are not required to live-stream their courses.

 Teaching and Learning Innovation has compiled tips, resources, and practices to help students stay on track if they need to miss class due to illness.